jbell-circle/landing-page/pages/docs/understanding-ERC-4337/entry-point-contract.md

 This contract verifies and executes the bundles of UserOperations sent to it.

 The use of a single EntryPoint contract simplifies the logic used by smart contract wallets, making sure the more complicated smart contract functions needed to ensure safety are tried and battle tested.
-This allows wallets to  focus primarily on the core smart account funcitonality (e.g. signature validation rules).
+This allows wallets to  focus primarily on the core smart account functionality (e.g. signature validation rules).

 Bundlers/Clients should whitelist their supported EntryPoint contract addresses.